 Siteimprove Analytics allows you to track user behavior on your website.

 When viewing statistics on user behavior in Behavior Tracking the terms below are often used to describe the activity on the site.

-Path ended: The visitor ended a path taken on the website, e.g. the user closed the tab but may still be on the website within another browser window.
+The visitor ended a path taken on the website, e.g. the user closed the tab but may still be on the website within another browser window or tab.
+To put it another way, the page visited was closed, but the visit did not end.
 A path is a single sequence of links followed.

 They read the content on page B and close that tab thereby ending a path.

 On page C they click a link to page D and then they type in another URL in the browser and do not return to the original site for 30 minutes, therefore, ending their visit.

 The above scenario would result in the following terms being used: